xian-network/docs/src/smart-contracts/events.md

 LogEvents are used to track & index when your smart contract performs an operation.

-Emitted events are automatically recorded & indexed by the `Blockchain Data Service Node (BDS)` & queryable via the
+Emitted events are automatically recorded & indexed by the `Blockchain Data Service Node (BDS)` & queryable via the [GraphQL API](../node/interfaces/graphql).

 # Use-cases